Back up the show

 The blue button will then select fixtures in the group and holding the blue button gives you softkey options to filter the selection according to a pattern.

-Press Playback Options and then the blue select button above the fader to set the fader mode to the following:
+Press Options (or Options softkey) and then the blue select button above the fader to set the fader mode to the following:

 Scale master (proportional control).
 Scale masters can be set to variable scales of 100%, 200%, 400%, 600% and 1000%.
 The higher settings allow you to increase an intensity above its recorded level.